 It is possible to leave quarantine with better brows than you went in with.

-On the long list of beauty services that we miss during social distancing, getting our brows done ranks near the top.
+On the long list of beauty services that we miss during lockdown, getting our brows done ranks near the top.

 Whether you overplucked in the aughts, favour filling them á la the Instagram Brow or are naturally blessed with a pair worthy of a woolly-mammoth, while the rest of our beauty maintenance regimes have been put on hold until further notice, keeping your brows looking good – when armed with the right knowledge and tools – is one beauty treatment you can totally manage during isolation.

 That said, now isn't the time for a brow revolution — this is all about maintenance!

 Here's how to prevent a little social distancing wrecking your brow game...

 While some might be tempted, in these times of heightened stress, to pick up the tweezers and go to town for no other reason than as a distraction (boredom plus tweezers is not a good combination), captivity is actually a great time to allow your eyebrows to fully grow out.
 Figuring out your brows natural shape will let you see what you've got to work with and will help to avoid making drastic mistakes further down the line.